Monroe County, West Virginia: United States House of Representatives

+United States Senate

 FPC Alderson

 The Federal Bureau of Prisons' Federal Prison Camp, Alderson was the nation's first women's federal prison.
 It is located in Monroe and Summers counties, west of Alderson.

-Natural Landmarks
+Natural landmarks

 One of Monroe County's geological features is Haynes Cave, a former saltpeter mine.
 Workers in the mine found strange bones in the cave at the end of the 18th Century, and mailed them to Thomas Jefferson.
 Jefferson's study of the animal, the Megalonyx jeffersonii was arguably the birth of American paleontology.
 It is now the official West Virginia state fossil.

 However, other saltpeter caves are in private ownership, and allow only limited public access due to ecological risks.
 One such is the Greenville Saltpeter Cave, designated a national natural landmark in 1973, and very important during the War of 1812.